MeiKatz/pdfjs-docs/README.md

 unsure what it does. see: https://github.com/mozilla/pdf.js/blob/66ffdc4c5b63a135f201508264761fce17c08059/src/display/canvas.js#L893

 ### 9: setGState
 * states: *array* - An array of key-value pairs where the first element of the pair is the key and the second element is the value.
-Keys may be any of the following:
+Keys may be any of the following: LW ([setLineWidth](#set-line-width))

 ### 10: save
 * *no parameters*